Simple Past Tense

 The above sentences have the same meaning.

-Yes/No Questions and short Answers
+Yes/No Questions and Short Answers

 A question that is answered by Yes or No is called a Yes/No Question.

-A short answer means to use just subject and auxiliary after yes or no to give an answer.
+A short answer means to use just the subject and auxiliary after yes or no to give an answer.
 A comma is used after Yes or No.

 Ex: